-BofI’s Rewards Checking has no monthly maintenance fee, no minimum monthly balance and no overdraft or non-sufficient funds fees.
-On top of that, the account earns up to 1.25% APY — one of the highest APYs offered by banks with free checking accounts — as well as cashback purchase rewards.
+BofI’s Rewards Checking is among the top checking accounts — it has no monthly maintenance fee, no minimum monthly balance, and no overdraft or non-sufficient funds fees.
+On top of that, the account earns up to 1.25% APY — one of the highest APYs offered by banks with free checking accounts — as well as cash-back purchase rewards.

-The money market saving account enables you to earn 0.75% APY and the high-yield saving account pays 0.61% APY; interest is compounded daily on both accounts.
-You can also use these accounts to pay bills online and write checks for free.
+The money market savings account and the high-yield savings account enable you to earn 1.05% APY, and interest is compounded daily on both accounts.
+You can also use these accounts to pay bills online, and the money market savings account allows you to write a limited number of checks each month for free.

-If you have more than one account, it can be difficult to manage and organize them.
-To solve this issue, BofI offers free access to FinanceWorks, a tool that enables you to track all your banking accounts, credit cards, loan accounts and investment portfolio.
+When you have more than one account, it can be difficult to manage and organize them.
+To solve this issue, BofI offers fee-free access to FinanceWorks, a tool that enables you to track all your banking accounts, credit cards, loan accounts and investment portfolio.

-If you’d like to earn reward miles and interest on your CD, BankDirect offers a Mileage CD.
-It comes with a 0.10% APY and 1,000 AAdvantage miles for every $1,000 — up to $50,000 — you invest in a two-year CD.
+BankDirect offers a Mileage CD if you’d like to earn reward miles and interest on your CD.
+A two-year mileage CD comes with a 0.10% APY and 1,000 AAdvantage miles for every $1,000 you invest, up to $50,000.

-If you want to earn only interest on your CDs, the 24-month CD comes with no monthly fees and currently earns 1.22% APY.
-The 36-month CD has the highest APY at 1.45 percent.
-Although neither CD will cost you monthly fees, you do need a $10,000 minimum opening deposit and you are subject to penalty fees for early withdrawal.
+Interest-only CDs include the 24-month CD, which comes with no monthly fees and currently earns 1.22% APY.
+The 36-month interest-free CD has the highest rate at 1.45% APY.
+Although neither CD will cost you monthly fees, you do need a $10,000 minimum opening deposit, and you are subject to penalty fees for early withdrawal.

 BankDirect’s Regular Savings account also has no fees and requires a minimum of $100 to open an account.
 Customers are allowed four non-network ATM withdrawals — they will be reimbursed for up to $2.50 per transaction, per statement cycle — so you don’t have to worry too much about which ATM you use.
 Although this account earns a modest 0.10% APY, the interest is compounded daily and paid on collected balances.

-Ally Bank has been named the best online bank five years in a row by Money Magazine.
+Ally Bank has been named the best online bank for three years in a row by GOBankingRates in its annual Best Banks study.
 You don’t need to fear using an online bank, especially if it offers fee-free perks that make banking convenient without having to visit a brick-and-mortar location.